isomerpages/mti-osir/pages/Significant Investments Review Act.md

 description: Description of the Significant Investments Review Act
 ---
 <h3>What is the Significant Investments Review Act?</h3>
-<p>As an open economy, we can be vulnerable to actors that may seek to undermine
+<p>As an open economy, Singapore can be vulnerable to actors that may seek
-our national security interests through ownership and control of critical business entities.
-For Singapore to remain open and attract new investments, it is important to have adequate and effective investment management measures to safeguard our national security, and to ensure our economy remains resilient.&nbsp;</p>
+to undermine our national security interests through ownership and control of critical business entities.
+It is therefore important to have adequate and effective investment management measures to safeguard our national security, and to ensure our economy remains resilient.&nbsp;</p>
 <p>The Significant Investments Review Act (SIRA) is an Act that protects
 the national security interests of Singapore by regulating significant investments in, and control of, critical entities.
-The Act sets out an investment management regime, which applies to both local and foreign investors, thereby providing a level playing field for all investors.
-SIRA complements existing sectoral legislation by regulating entities which are not adequately covered under these legislation.</p>
-<p>This will provide businesses and investors with added confidence in Singapore
-as a stable, trusted, and well-connected global business and investment hub.</p>
+This will provide businesses and investors with added confidence in Singapore as a stable, trusted, and well-connected global business and investment hub.</p>
 <p>Click to access the following via Singapore Statutes Online:</p>
 <ol data-tight="true" class="tight">
 <li>